CleverRaven/Cataclysm-DDA/data/mods/Magiclysm/magic_balance.md

 Fields are currently not very flexible; their duration is fixed, and they do not drift unless they are coded to do so.
 Most fields would bump the tier level, depending on the field, chance, intensity, etc. Some fields may not bump the tier as they are mostly aesthetic (blood, gore, minor heat, etc)

 ### Damage Type
-damage type is a key factor in attack spells.
+Damage type is a key factor in attack spells.
 Spells that do force damage ignore all armor, and spells that deal cutting, bashing or piercing get blocked by armor.
 The other damage types get blocked by their associated damage resistance.
 Until I rewrite the damage function, heat damage also catches the target on fire, cold gets blocked by fire resistance, and the NOBREATHE flag blocks bio damage.

 ### Valid targets
 if your spell is an attack spell and it ignores yourself or allies, it is automatically better than one that does not.
 If you can target the ground with an attack spell that has aoe, it means you can target out of line of sight.